 The system has a compact size combined with standalone mode.
-Beautiful built-in TaskForce touch screen always works with no need to have other computers involved.
+The beautiful built-in TaskForce touch screen always works with no need to have other computers involved.

 - Remote Wi-Fi connection

-TaskForce includes built-in Wi-Fi access point for easy connection.
+The taskForce includes a built-in Wi-Fi access point for easy connection.
 It is disabled by default.
-If one enables WiFi, it sets up a secure network available for remote control via laptop, tablet or smartphone.
+If one enables WiFi, it sets up a secure network available for remote control via laptop, tablet, or smartphone.

 - HPA & DCO control and recovery

 - Hash calculation: MD5, SHA1, SHA256, SHA512

 - M.A.R.T. view